coreos/coreos-assembler/docs/cosa.md

 ## buildextend commands

-By default, the `build` command will build an OSTree and a QEMU image as base artifcats.
-Those commands extend those artifacts to make them functionnal on other platforms or cloud providers:
+By default, the `build` command will build an OSTree and a QEMU image as base artifacts.
+Those commands extend those artifacts to make them functional on other platforms or cloud providers:

 | Name | Description |